 A Messina advisor's initial contact with the incoming class occurs during summer orientation.
 The orientation advising meeting provides an opportunity for new students to meet and be welcomed by Loyola faculty as they learn about the Loyola curriculum and register for fall courses.

 On the first day of summer orientation you will have the opportunity to meet with a small group of student advisees to discuss the core curriculum and answer general academic questions.
 Faculty advisors will not be assigned to individual students on Day 2 of orientation.
 In conjunction with the AASC staff and class deans, a small group of faculty advisors will be on hand in each registration room to answer questions and provide academic guidance as students register for courses through WebAdvisor.

-Because it is impossible to coordinate the summer schedules of advisors and incoming students, the advisees you meet at orientation are unlikely to be your permanent core advisees.
-You will have the opportunity to meet your permanent core advisees at Fall Orientation during the common text program.
+Because it is impossible to coordinate the summer schedules of advisors and incoming students, the advisees you meet at orientation are unlikely to be your permanent first-year advisees.
+You will have the opportunity to meet your permanent advisees at Fall Orientation during the common text program.

 Preparation for the Academic Advising Meeting:

 As a Messina advisor, you will be the first member of the Loyola community to introduce students to the core curriculum, both in its philosophy and its practical function.
 We encourage you to review the core curriculum presentation to familiarize yourself with the core and understand how it fits into an overall program of study.
 For a quick reference, you may view the list of core requirements.
 It is also helpful to show students how core requirements are fulfilled by courses that vary according to major.

 Review your Advisees' New Student Registration Form